SuuryaD/SuperMarket/README.md

 Run the application by running [HyperMarket](src/main/java/main/HyperMarket.java).

-The java documentation for the application - [Documentation](docs/index.html).
+Refer the Docs for java documentation of the application.

 The application has 2 modes of operations, user and admin mode.